kaizadp/introductoryR/readme.md

 ![repo](images/readme/repo_layout.png)

 1. Click on the `Fork` button in the top right corner.
 This will duplicate the repository in your own profile.
 1. In your own `introductoryR` repository (in your profile), click on the green `Code` button.
-2. Select `Open with GitHub Desktop`.
+1. Select `Open with GitHub Desktop`.
-3. Set the location on your local computer, which will mirror the online repository.
+1. Set the location on your local computer, which will mirror the online repository.
-4. To access the most recent edits to the repository, open GitHub Desktop, click on `Fetch Origin` and then `Pull Origin`.
+1. To access the most recent edits to the repository, open GitHub Desktop, click on `Fetch Origin` and then `Pull Origin`.
 Alternatively, select `Git`>`Pull` in the Rproject in RStudio.

 #### to download the entire repository without GitHub:
 Download all the R scripts and files and use as you wish.

-1\. click on `Clone or download`
+1\.
+Click on `Clone or download`
-2\. select `Download ZIP`
+2\.
+Select `Download ZIP`

 #### to download an individual file:
-1\. click on the file
+1\.
+Click on the file
-2\. right-click on `Raw`
+2\.
+Right-click on `Raw`
-3\. select the `Save/Download Linked File As ...` option to save the file
+3\.
+Select the `Save/Download Linked File As ...` option to save the file

   - save all the files in one location and maintain the directory structure (e.g. `data` and `processed` directories)